-- Before buying any restraint system, make sure that it has a label certifying that it meets all applicable Safety Standards.
-Chrysler Group LLC also recommends that you make sure that you can install the child restraint in the vehicle where you will use it before you buy it. - The restraint must be appropriate for your child's weight and height.
-Check the label on the restraint for weight and height limits.
+• Before buying any restraint system, make sure that it has a label certifying that it meets all applicable Safety Standards.
+Chrysler Group LLC also recommends that THINGS TO KNOW BEFORE STARTING YOUR VEHICLE 73 you make sure that you can install the child restraint in the vehicle where you will use it before you buy it.